mintic-ai/ephemeral/docs/architecture/components.md

 # System Components

-This document provides detailed information about each component in the Docker On-Demand system, including their responsibilities, interfaces, dependencies, and implementation details.
+This document provides detailed information about each component in the Ephemeral system, including their responsibilities, interfaces, dependencies, and implementation details.

 ## Component Overview